 We can also organize an extension to Desroches Island from Mahe, with a private air transfer.
 Along with the remaining Amirante Islands, Desroches had been a part of the Seychelles since it became a separate colony in 1909.
 On November 8, 1965, the United Kingdom split Desroches from the Seychelles to become part of the newly created British Indian Ocean Territory together with Farquhar, Aldabra and the Chagos Archipelago, but returned it to the Seychelles with the first two.
 The purpose was to allow the construction of military facilities for the mutual benefit of the United Kingdom and the United States.
 On June 23, 1976, Desroches was returned to Seychelles.
 Please call us for details, as prices vary according to season.

 We take a private flight to Desroches Island.
-Upon arrival we are met and transferred to the resort our hotel.
+Upon arrival we are met and transferred to the resort.
 Desroches Island is an idyllic, independently owned, coral island surrounded by white sandy beaches and a protective reef.
 It is the ultimate island destination, with luxurious accommodation in a heavenly setting of un-spoilt beaches and lush, green forests.
-Conservation is paramount on Desroches, every care has been taken in the design to protect the area’s natural history and ecology.
+Conservation is paramount on Desroches.
+Every care has been taken in the design to protect the area’s natural history and ecology.
 Guests at Desroches enjoy first-class accommodation, fine cuisine, world class diving and snorkeling, luxurious spa facilities and striking scenery in total privacy and opulent style.
 It is the ultimate, indulgent holiday experience.

 Day 02: Desroches Island